nunet/device-management-service/types/README.md

 #### Storage

-- `StorageVolume`: This contains the parameters related to the storage volume that is created by the DMS on the local machine.
+- `types.StorageVolume`: This contains the parameters related to the storage volume that is created by the DMS on the local machine.

 ```
 // StorageVolume represents a prepared storage volume that can be mounted to an execution